Real-Time Location Tracking for Field Teams

 Real‑World Plays for Outside Sales Teams

+Features don’t close business.
+Field habits do.
 The right real-time location tracking app gives you a way to enforce those habits across different field roles.
-The use cases change by team, but the pattern is the same.
-A manager sees a problem, changes behavior, and gets cleaner execution.
+The plays may differ by team, but the pattern is the same: a manager sees a problem, applies a coaching intervention, and achieves cleaner execution.

 Door-to-door teams